lsms-worldbank/selector/src/vignettes/how-to-create-qnr-metadata-dta.md

----
-title: How to create a questionnaire metadata data set from the JSON file
+# How to create a questionnaire metadata data set from the JSON file
----

 To create a questionnaire metadata data set, one must: